ionOprita/supplierDB/Readme.md

 ```

 Substitute *password* with the real password.

+The `-X` aka `--no-psqlrc` option tells psql to not read any start-up files like `~/.psqlrc`.
+It makes sense to add this option if you do not know what is in your start-up file and prefer to run the command in a reproducible way.
+You better omit this option if you know that your startup-file contain special configurations that you need.

+The `-c` aka `--command=` option is used to execute a single command.

+The `-1` aka `--single-transaction` option is used to execute all the commands in single transaction mode.

 Then add the following line to $HOME/Secrets/dbpass.txt again putting the password instead of the word *password*.